Nagraggini/nagraggini/README.md

 # Hi 👋 Welcome!
 My name is Andrea Freud.

 I started this project to become a backend developer — not just by watching tutorials, but by building real systems and solving practical problems.

-The tasks are becoming progressively more challenging, focusing on server-side logic, databases, and API development.
-By the end of this journey, my goal is to confidently design, build, and launch robust backend applications.
+I am focused on mastering server-side logic, database management, and building scalable REST APIs.
+My goal is to design and maintain robust backend systems.
 <p> <a href="https://github.com/Nagraggini/Nagraggini/blob/main/Andrea_Freud_CV.pdf"> View My CV </a></p>

 <p> <a href="https://nagraggini.github.io/Project-showcase/index.html"> View my Web Projects</a></p>